matthewmagee05/matthewmagee05.github.io/README.md

 ### Getting started

-To view this project, go  [here](http://matthewmagee05.github.io/views/pizza.html).
+To view this project, go  [here](http://matthewmagee05.github.io).
-Or launch the pizza.html file in your browser of choice located in views/pizza.html.
+Or launch the index.html file in your browser of choice.

+### Changes made to optimize the portfolio website

+* Compressed all images to reduce the file size.
+* Added CSS directly into the index.html
+* Asynchronously load JavaScript file
+* Added script to optimize web font loading
+* Minimized HTML and CSS
+* Changed CSS script to only load when printing
+* Added a CSS that only loads when in portrait mode

-### Changes made
+### Changes made to Pizza website

-Below is some of the optimization changes made to make the project run smoother.

 * At line 449, I moved the variables outside of the for loop, and used the getElementsByClassName loop instead of the querySelectorAll method call.
 * At line 503 I replace querySelectorAll with getElementsByClassName.